cid-harvard/subnational-playbooks/README.md

   - Run `sudo ansible-galaxy install nodesource.node`.

 4. Make sure you have the data (1min):
-  - Get database.db from mali and put it into `subnational-playbooks`.
+  - Get a database file from mali, rename it database.db and put it into `subnational-playbooks`.

 5. Review the build settings (1min):
   - Look in `group_vars/dev` to see the settings that will be used e.g. git repository URLs, branches, etc
+  - If you're using another group_vars file than "dev", make sure vagrant is actually using the group_vars file that you want by checking in the Vagrantfile.
+There should be a line for ansible.groups that says:
+    `"dev" => "default"`.
+Change `dev` to the name of your group_vars file.
-  - If this is your first run, you probably don't have to change anything.
+  - If this is your first run, and you didn't receive information about this, you probably don't have to change anything.

 6. Begin installing (10min)
   - (Optional, you don't have to do this if you don't know what it is) Do `vagrant plugin install vagrant-bindfs`.